How to Get a UPC Code for Amazon

 Supercharge Your E-Commerce Efforts with PDM

 The initial process of obtaining your UPC codes, whether you use GS1 or a secondary seller, can seem tedious.
-However, recall the vital importance of these barcodes.
+However, recall the vital importance of these barcodes for inventory management, product identification, and more.
 Without them, Amazon’s global supply chain might very well collapse.

 At the end of the day, these UPC codes are a necessary part of doing business and will allow you to grow and sell your products through Amazon’s network of more than 300 million users.